rlagutinhub/docker.weblogic-adminserver-app/README.md

 * Base settings

-> recommend administration_port_enabled=true (admin console access only from other port with force ssl)
-> recommend lower case for domain_name
+> Recommend administration_port_enabled=true (admin console access only from other port with force ssl) and recommend lower case for domain_name.

 ```console
 [Base]